APA-accredited, APPIC member

 NICPP is accredited by the American Psychological Association (APA) and is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
-The Nebraska Internship Consortium in Professional Psychology completed the APA re-accreditation process in 2009 and was granted full accreditation by the American Psychological Association for seven years.
-Our next re-accreditation visit is in 2016.
+The Nebraska Internship Consortium in Professional Psychology completed the APA re-accreditation process in 2016 and was granted full accreditation by the American Psychological Association for seven years.
+Our next re-accreditation site visit is in 2023.
 Questions regarding NICPP's accreditation may be addressed to the American Psychological Association, Office of Program Consultation and Accreditation, 750 First St. NE, Washington DC 20002-4242, phone: 202-336-5979.

 The defining feature of the NICPP as a consortium is our commitment to comprehensive and coordinated experiences.
 Therefore, interns are admitted to NICPP and not to an individual agency per se.
 Primary training experiences, responsibilities, and supervision are coordinated at individual sites, with oversight by the NICPP Board of Supervisors.
 Interns attend monthly seminars, have access to many other educational events, and are exposed to a wide array of talented supervisors.
 A look at who's currently in the spotlight conveys the range of accomplishments of the NICPP interns and faculty.

-Intern stipends range from $23,000 to $35,000 for a full-time, 12-month training period.
+Intern stipends range from $28,000 to $38,822 for a full-time, 12-month training period.
 Health insurance is available at some agencies.
-Approximately 30 intern positions are available each year in the Consortium.
-In 2014 and 2015, 226 students applied to the Consortium through the Match, and we currently have 33 interns for the 2015-2016 year.
-Applications to NICPP are due November 1.
-Interviews for prospective interns are scheduled for two Fridays in January and are held at a central location in Omaha.
-Open houses, with opportunities to tour facilities and meet staff members.
+Approximately 32-48 intern positions are available each year in the Consortium.
+In 2022 and 2023, 164 students applied to the Consortium through the Match, and we currently have 39 interns for the 2023-2024 year.
+Applications to NICPP are due November 1st.
+Virtual interviews for prospective interns are scheduled for two weeks in January.
+Video and virtual open houses for each site will provide a tour of facilities and opportunities to meet staff members.
 Consult each NICPP site page for specific information on virtual open house.
 Also consult each NICPP site page for information about COVID vaccination requirements, requirements for criminal background checks, and eligibility of international students for the internship.
 These will vary depending on each site's home agency and funding restrictions.